4d/build4d-action/README.md

 #### reporting options

-- `ignore-warnings`: do not display compilation error warnings if set to true
+- `ignore-warnings`: do not display compilation warnings if set to true
-- `fail-on-warning`: by default a warning do not make the task failed, if you want to be more strict you could set to true this topion
+- `fail-on-warning`: by default a warning do not make the task failed, if you want to be more strict you could set this option to true

 #### choose 4d version